Azure/aks-periscope/README.md

 ```
 /aks-periscope
 ```
 After export, they will also be stored in Azure Blob Service under a container with its name equals to cluster API server FQDN.
+A zip file is also created for easy download.

 Alternatively, AKS Periscope can be deployed directly with `kubectl`.
 See instructions in [Appendix].